mxro/maxrohde-web/content/Drafts/Voice Commands for Windows with ChatGPT.md

   return
 ```

-We first check whether we are currently recording or not.If we are not recording, we use fmedia to start the recording.
+We first check whether we are currently recording or not.
+If we are not recording, we use _fmedia_ to start the recording the command:

 ```
 Run %A_WorkingDir%\bin\fmedia-1.31-windows-x64\fmedia\fmedia.exe --record --overwrite --mpeg-quality=16 --rate=12000 --out=rec.mp3 --globcmd=listen,, Hide
 ```

-Notice here specifically the globalcmd=listen directive.This allows us to stop this recording through another invocation of fmedia.exe.
+Notice here specifically the `globalcmd=listen` directive.
+This allows us to stop this recording through another invocation of `fmedia.exe`.

 Also note the specific quality and sampling rate provided here - I fine-tuned this using a [few experiments](https://maxrohde.com/2023/09/17/optimise-openai-whisper-api-sampling-rate-quality).

-When F8 is pressed and we are currently recording, we use `fmedia.exe` to send the command to stop recording.
+When F8 is pressed and we are currently recording, we use `fmedia.exe` to send the command to stop recording:

 ```
 Run %A_WorkingDir%\bin\fmedia-1.31-windows-x64\fmedia\fmedia.exe --globcmd=stop,, Hide